Market Intelligence

 INTERVIEW ANGLE

 Sector knowledge signals genuine market engagement to interviewers.
-Pick one or two sectors most relevant to the group you're interviewing with and go deeper.
-For tech groups, the AI infrastructure buildout and hyperscaler capex is your anchor — "Companies that provide picks-and-shovels for AI compute are commanding strategic premiums."
-For healthcare, connect the biotech acquisition wave to the patent cliff math: large pharma loses $200B+ in revenues by 2030, making acquisitions economically necessary at almost any price.
+Pick one or two sectors most relevant to the group you are interviewing with and go deeper.
+For tech groups, the AI infrastructure buildout and the power constraint is your anchor — "The limiting factor for AI capex is no longer chips, it's megawatts — which is why we're seeing M&A in utilities and energy infrastructure that would have seemed unrelated to tech two years ago."
+For healthcare, connect the biotech acquisition wave to the patent cliff math.
+For consumer, the Pernod/Brown-Forman situation is a live case study in strategic logic — what synergies justify the premium?

 ECM & IPO Watch